alexf125/rearc-quest/README.md

 5. Any README or documentation you feel would help us navigate your quest.

 ### Q. How do I share the submission?
-Your submission should be presented as one or both of the following:
+Your submission should be emailed back to us as one or both of the following:

 1. A link to a public hosted git repository in your own namespace
 1. A compressed file containing your project directory (zip, tgz, etc).
 Include the .git sub-directory if you used git.